daniellestewart/schriften/11-abraham.md

 This entire experience was so personal to me.
 It was the most intimate thing that my dear God has ever shared with me.
 It brought me closer to Him in a way I cannot describe or explain.
 When I asked Him what He wanted me to write about for the next installment and He brought this to mind, I balked.
 I put it off.
 It was just so intimately ours... how could I ever come up with words that would do it justice?
 That could describe His heart...?

 In the morning, I take time to sit with a verse and my notebook and ask my Lord questions about the verse.
 I write down our conversations.
 This morning, we were discussing Enoch.
-Jesus said to me,
+Father said to me,

 > Enoch sought Me more than anyone else has done before him.
 He learned all he could from his forefathers - including Adam - but could only go to Me to satisfy.
 He spent every day of his life seeking My face, My heart, My companionship.
 >
 > Don't forget about the last one: companionship.
 I desire it too.

-I replied, "My beautiful Lord, why is there so much sadness and pain in Your voice when y ou say that?"
+I replied, "My beautiful Lord, why is there so much sadness and pain in Your voice when you say that?"

 > My children forget that I, too, desire love and truth and partnership.
 I love quality time and need it just as you do.
 (Remember, quality is not the same as quantity.)
 >